Chun Doo-hwan: June Struggle Democratization Movement

 The 1981 constitution restricted the president to a single seven-year term.
 Unlike his predecessors, Chun was unable to amend the document in order to run again in 1987.
 The constitution explicitly stated that any amendments extending a president's term would not apply to the incumbent, thus foreclosing any attempt to extend Chun's tenure short of adopting a new constitution.
 However, he consistently resisted pleas to open up the regime.

 On 13 April 1987, Chun made the "April 13th Defense of the Constitution speech".
 He declared that the DJP candidate for president would be one of his military supporters, and his successor would be chosen in an indirect election similar to the one that elected Chun seven years earlier.
-That announcement enraged the democratization community and, in concert with several scandals from the Chun government that year, demonstrators began their movement again, starting with a speech at the Anglican Cathedral of Seoul.
+That announcement enraged his opponents and, in concert with several scandals from the Chun government that year, demonstrators began their movement again, starting with a speech at the Anglican Cathedral of Seoul.

 Two months later, he declared Roh Tae-woo as the DJP's candidate for president, which, by all accounts, effectively handed Roh the presidency.
-The announcement triggered the June Democracy Movement, a series of large pro-democracy rallies across the country.
-In hopes of gaining control over a situation that was rapidly getting out of hand, Roh made a speech promising a much more democratic constitution and the first direct presidential elections in 16 years.
+Chun's move to handpick his successor without any input from the public triggered the June Democracy Movement, a series of large pro-democracy rallies across the country.
+In hopes of gaining control over a situation that was rapidly getting out of control, Roh made a speech on 29 June promising a much more democratic constitution and the first direct presidential elections in 16 years.
+On 1 July 1987, Chun gave in and agreed to democratic elections.
 On 10 July 1987, Chun resigned as head of the DJP, remaining its Honorary Chairman but handing official leadership of the upcoming campaign to Roh.